OntologyS/ontological-ai-safety/README.md

 File	Description
 VACUUM_MANIFESTO.md	The complete philosophical and technical manifesto.
 FORMALIZATION.md	Mathematical framework and logical proofs.
+CRITIQUE.md	Why current AI safety approaches fail.
 ROADMAP.md	Development plan and strategic future directions. ai_keeper_demo.py	A working Python simulation of structural safety.
 PATENT_NON_ASSERTION.md	Legal pledge to keep the architectural method free.
-CONTACT.md	How to connect with the community.
+CONTACT.md	How to connect and collaborate.
 LICENSE	CC0 1.0 Universal - Public Domain Dedication.
 🛡️ A Public Commons for Humanity
 📄 Copyright License
 This entire work is dedicated to the public domain under the Creative Commons CC0 1.0 Universal license.
 You are free to copy, modify, distribute, and perform the work, even for commercial purposes, all without asking permission.

 💡 Patent Non-Assertion Pledge
-Beyond copyright, we explicitly and irrevocably renounce all potential patent rights covering the core safety architecture, including:
+Beyond copyright, we explicitly and irrevocably renounce all potential patent rights covering the core safety architecture:

 Making AI safety dependent on consciousness preservation.